5 reasons why you may want to aerate your lawn in the fall

 Aeration Helps to Oxygenate the Microbes Present in the Root Zone

 The microbes that reside in the root zone require a significant amount of oxygen.
 The microbes usually eliminate the waste and also deliver different nutrients to the plant.
 Without the microbes, the plants cannot survive.
 As a result, the microbes can get enough oxygen by carrying out the lawn aeration process.

 Aeration Will Help to Get Rid of the Thatch

 To get rid of the existing thatch effectively, you can try out aeration.
 The thatch usually appears because of large amounts of water and huge amounts of nitrogen that is water-soluble.
 If there exists an excessive thatch in your lawn, you should carry out yard aeration for at least one year.

 Always keep in mind that aeration is quite intense, and you should ensure that the lawn has enough time to heal before the summer.
 The main reason why we have mentioned summer is because there are many environmental challenges during that season.
 After grass seeding, the lawn should be given at least six weeks to recuperate.

 Some of the major factors to consider include the type of grass in your lawn.
 For instance, if you have planted Bermuda grass, it will start to harden during fall.
 The best solution is to ensure the lawn has been aerated during the late summer.

 We have looked into five reasons why lawn aeration is important during fall.
 The advantages of aeration during fall outweigh the demerits.
-If you are concerned about the appearance of your lawn, you should consider aeration.
+If you are concerned about the appearance of your New Jersey lawn, you should consider aeration.
 The aeration will help to come up with an environment that is suitable for growth.
 In the long run, the lawn will recuperate, and it will have an appealing appearance.